Tomato Peanut Chutney Recipe (Andhra Style)

 Make The Chutney

-Dry roast ยฝ cup raw peanuts in a pan over medium heat until they turn golden brown.
+Step 1: Dry-roast ยฝ cup raw peanuts in a pan over medium heat until golden brown.
 Stir frequently.

-Add 1 cup of chopped tomatoes and sauté until they turn mushy and soft (3-4 minutes), stirring frequently.
+Step 4: Add 1 cup of chopped tomatoes and sauté until they are soft and mushy (3-4 minutes), stirring frequently.

 - roasted and skinned peanuts